On this page

 Importers of goods that contain asbestos may be subject to penalties or prosecution.

-Where a body corporate is convicted of an offence, relating to asbestos, against a law of the Commonwealth, the court may impose a fine up to AUD1,050,000 or 15 times the value of the goods (if the court can determine the value of the goods), whichever is the greater, pursuant to the
+Where a body corporate is convicted of an offence, relating to asbestos, against a law of the Commonwealth, the court may impose a fine up to AUD1,050,000 or 15 times the value of the goods (if the court can determine the value of the goods), whichever is the greater, under the

 Crimes Act 1914 (Cth).